qetza/replacetokens-task/README.md

 This Azure Pipelines task replaces tokens in text based files with variable values.

 ## What's new
-Please refer to the [release page](https://github.com/qetza/replacetokens-task/releases) for the latest release notes.
+Please refer to the [release page](https://github.com/qetza/replacetokens-task/releases/latest) for the latest release notes.

 ## Breaking changes in v6
 The task was completely rewritten to use the npm package [@qetza/replacetokens](https://www.npmjs.com/package/@qetza/replacetokens) and be more similar with the new [ReplaceTokens GitHub Actions](https://github.com/marketplace/actions/replacetokens):
   - support only node 16
+  - updated to [fast-glob](https://github.com/mrmlnc/fast-glob) for glob pattern
   - renamed input _targetFiles_ to _sources_
   - removed support for comma-separated paths in _targetFiles_
   - renamed _encoding_ value `win1252` to `windows1252`